MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-human-device-adapter.md

     Enter (y/n): y
     ```

-- The test will then ask if the device has been paired before.
-If “y” is entered it will delete the pairing.
-If “n” the process will continue with no action.
+    Below is an example of the HDA deleting the pairing.
+It will prompt also delete any pairing information on the device (here named “MyTestDevice”).
+Press any key to continue once any pairing information has been deleted.

     ```console
     [BluetoothTestHelpers::Pairing::Unpair]: Unpairing device with address D83BBFAC35607 Public from the device with address D83BBFAC35607 Public
     If possible, delete the pairing on MyTestDevice Press any key to continue
     ```

-- Here is an example of the HDA deleting the pairing.
-It will prompt you to also delete any pairing information on the device (here named “MyTestDevice”).
-Press any key to continue once any pairing information has been deleted.
+2. The script then begins the pairing process by running checks, then prompting the user to enter their device (here named “MyTestDevice”) into “*Band* Pairing Mode”.
+Press any key to continue once this has been done.

-2.
     ```console
     StartGroup: BluetoothTests::TaefPairingTests::OutgoingJustWorksPairingTest
     [BluetoothTests::PairingTestsImpl::OutgoingJustWorksPairingTest]: Will attempt an outgoing pairing to the peripheral device and validate that a JustWorks ceremony was used